DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   - *int_opaque_black* : Opaque black.
   - *float_opaque_white* : Opaque white.
   - *int_opaque_white* : Opaque white.
+- **anisotropic_filtering** : *booléen*
+  Defines if anisotropic filtering is enabled (if supported).
 - **max_anisotropy** : *real*
   Defines the maximum degree of anisotropy.
+- **comparison_mode** : *value*
+  Defines the sampler comparison mode.
+The possible values are :
+  - *none* : Traditional sampler.
+  - *ref_to_texture* : Shadow sampler.
+- **comparison_func** : *value*
+  Defines the sampler comparison function.
+The possible values are :
+  - *always* : The sample colour is always applied.
+  - *less* : The sample colour is applied if its alpha component is less than the second parameter.
+  - *less_or_equal* : The sample colour is applied if its alpha component is less than or equal to the second parameter.
+  - *equal* : The sample colour is applied if its alpha component is equal to the second parameter.
+  - *not_equal* : The sample colour is applied if its alpha component is different from the second parameter.
+  - *greater_or_equal* : The sample colour is applied if its alpha component is greater than or equal to the second parameter.
+  - *greater* : The sample colour is applied if its alpha component is greater than the second parameter.
+  - *never* : The sample colour is never applied.

 ## material section

 Materials can be multi-pass, so you can declare more than one pass subsection.
 - **pass** : *section*
   Defines a new section describing a texture.
+- **render_pass** : *name*
+  Defines the name of the render pass used to render objects using this material.

 ### pass section